cohesity/cohesity-ansible-role/docs/modules/cohesity_job.md

     delete_backups: <boolean to determine if backups be deleted when job removed>
     ondemand_run_type: <backup run type>
     cancel_active: <boolean to determine if an active job should be canceled>
+    exclude_vms: <list of vm's to be excluded from existing vmware protection job>
 ```

 ## Examples